erbou-sdsc/go-libtorch-tutorial/README.md

 ```
 cd go-cnn
 make
-./test_cnn
+LD_LIBRARY_PATH=. ./main [batchSize numSenders requestsPerSender [batchTimeoutMs]]
 ```

 ### TODO

 Several improvements can be made to the Go-C++ integration.

-* Currently, the code is hardcoded for a specific convolutional neural network model tailored for MNIST data.
+* Currently, the code implements a C++ model factory, hardcoded for a specific convolutional neural network model tailored for MNIST data.
-Ideally, it should implement a C++ model factory with a dlloader to enable the dynamic instantiation of models by name, with the possibility of including optional configuration parameters.
+Ideally, it should implement a dlloader to enable the dynamic instantiation of models by name, with the possibility of including optional configuration parameters.
 * While some effort has been made to support tensors of various shapes, the current C++ interface is designed to support a limited set of model architectures, and may not be well-suited for more complex models like GraphNet.